-PRIOR TO ENROLLING IN THE FIRST NURSING COURSE AT DALTON STATE COLLEGE, each student will provide documentation of the following immunizations:
+PRIOR TO BEING CLEARED FOR CLINICAL, ALL students will provide documentation of the following immunizations:

 - At least one documented dose of Tetanus Diphtheria Adult Pertussis (TDAP) required.
-If no documented TDAP, must take TDAP. - Tetanus, Diphtheria (Td) booster every 10 years. - Chicken Pox Vaccine(s) or if history of childhood chicken pox, must submit titer. - Proof of two MMR (measles, mumps, rubella) immunizations given after 12 months of age if born after December 31, 1956.
-If born before 1956, proof of 2 MMR immunizations must be shown or rubella, rubeola and mumps titers showing immunity will be required.

-- Hepatitis B vaccine series required.
+If no documented Tdap, must take Tdap.
+TDAP is repeated every 10 years. - Tetanus, Diphtheria (Td) booster every 10 years. - Chicken Pox Vaccine(s) or titer must be submitted if history of childhood chicken pox. - Proof of two MMR (measles, mumps, rubella) immunizations given after 12 months of age if born after December 31, 1956.
+If born before 1957, proof of 2 MMR immunizations must be shown or rubella, rubeola and mumps titers showing immunity will be required. - Hepatitis B vaccine series required.
 If vaccine started, student must provide documentation of all three vaccines as they are acquired. - Annual Flu vaccination before October 15th of each year.
-Students must present documentation verifying current influenza vaccination by October 15.
-Students should wait and take the current flu vaccination when it becomes available in September. - PROOF MEANS SIGNATURE OF LICENSED HEALTH CARE PROVIDER, CLINICAL STAMP, OR PHOTOCOPY OF IMMUNIZATION RECORD WITH CLINICAL STAMP OR SIGNATURE.
+Students must present documentation verifying current influenza vaccination by October 15, 2023.
+Make sure to wait and receive the Fall 2023 flu vaccine when it becomes available in August 2023.

+PROOF MEANS SIGNATURE OF LICENSED HEALTH CARE PROVIDER, CLINICAL STAMP, OR PHOTOCOPY OF IMMUNIZATION RECORD WITH CLINICAL STAMP OR SIGNATURE.
+AN IMMUNIZATION RECORD DOES NOT REPLACE THE SECOND PAGE, SECTION II, OF THE PHYSICAL FORM BEING FILLED OUT.